Introduction To jQuery Interview Questions and Answers

 });

-4. $.getJSON(): This is a special type of shorthand function which is used to accept the URL to which the requests are sent.
+4. $.getJSON(): This is a special type of shorthand function that is used to accept the URL to which the requests are sent.
 Also, optional data and optional callback functions are possible in such functions.

 Part 2 – jQuery Interview Questions (Advanced)